diegoluisi/diegoluisi/curriculum/Diego_Luisi_EN.md

 - São Paulo Brazil
 - 09/2020 - 04/2022
 - Follow-up: e-commerce
+- Role:
+  - Technical leader of Squad DevXP, my role is to bring the best development practices and ensure a better development experience and ensure that reliable code will be delivered in production, in an automated and safe way.
 - Technologies:
-  - [AlertManager, ASG, ArgoCD, Backstage, Circle-CI, Code Depoy, EC2, EKS, Grafana, Graylog, GitHub, Helm, Lambda, NGINX, Prometheus, Puppet, R53, RabbitMQ, Redis, S3, SealedSecrets, Terraform, Terragrunt, Vault]
+  - [AlertManager, ASG, ArgoCD, Backstage, Circle-CI, Code Depoy, Crossplane, Docker, EC2, EKS, Grafana, Graylog, GitHub, Helm, Istio, Kiali, Lambda, NGINX, Prometheus, Puppet, R53, RabbitMQ, Redis, S3, SealedSecrets, Terraform, Terragrunt, Vault]

 ### C&A Modas do Brasil